lindasz9/ai-learning-journey/notes/01-Machine-Learning/07-Hybrid-Learning-Techniques.md

 ## 🧩 Transfer Learning

 Transfer learning involves **reusing a pre-trained model** on a new but related task.
-The goal is to **transfer knowledge** from one domain to another, reducing training time and data requirements.
+The goal is to **transfer knowledge** from one *domain* to another, reducing training time and data requirements.

 ### 🔹 How It Works

 1. Pretrain a model on a large, general dataset (e.g., ImageNet, Wikipedia)
 2. Fine-tune it on a smaller, task-specific dataset

-### 🔹 Use Cases

-- Image classification with limited data
-- Text sentiment analysis using pre-trained transformers
-- Medical diagnosis using pre-trained vision models

 ### 🔹 Popular Models